LiliaFramework/Lilia/docs/docs/definitions/items.md

 Table mapping action names to definitions.
 Each function entry controls button text, icons and behavior when the action is triggered.

+The `name` and `tip` fields for each action are automatically passed through the `L()` localization helper when an item is registered.
+Provide translation keys instead of raw strings.

 **Example Usage:**

 ```lua